palpants/folding-content/README.md

 ### Resulting example markup

-After your .menu-item is clicked, the markup will look like this:
+After .menu-item is clicked, the markup will look like this:

     <ul class="folding-menu">
       <li class="menu-item">
         <a href="#">